-As required by the Development Agreement, Stanford Medicine submitted its annual Construction Sales and Use Tax monitoring report to the City on June 30, 2020.
+As required by the Development Agreement, Stanford Medicine submitted its annual Construction Sales and Use Tax monitoring report to the City on June 30, 2021.
 The Stanford Medicine parties will continue to submit such a report annually during the construction period for the Renewal Project so that the City can determine the share of construction use taxes that it has received as a result of the Renewal Project.
 Each year, within 60 days of receiving the monitoring report, the City will provide its determination of the amount of construction use taxes that it has received as a result of the Renewal Project during the preceding calendar year.
 In August 2026 or soon thereafter, Stanford Medicine and the City will conduct a reconciliation process to confirm that the City has received at least \$8.1 million in construction use taxes as a result of the Renewal Project, as further described in Development Agreement Section 5(b)(ii).

 To date, Stanford Medicine has taken the following steps detailed below to maximize the City's allocation of sales and use taxes associated with Project construction and operation.
-Documentation of each of these items is included in the 2019 construction use tax monitoring report already submitted.
+Documentation of each of these items is included in the 2020 construction use tax monitoring report already submitted.
+Note that in 2020, as identified in the construction use tax monitoring report, Stanford Medicine did not have active construction projects which qualified for participation in the program, and instead reported only self-accruals associated with owner purchases; however, in 2021, with the commencement of Stanford Health Care's interior renovations at the preexisting Hospital, contractor participation in the program has resumed and will be reflected in the next annual monitoring report.

-- Stanford Medicine has obtained all permits and licenses necessary to maximize the City's allocation of construction use taxes derived from the project, including California Seller's Permits and Use Tax Direct Pay Permits.
-Copies of permits and licenses are attached to the 2019 monitoring report. - Stanford Medicine has designated and required all contractors and subcontractors to designate the project site as the place of sale of all fixtures furnished or installed as part of the project. - Stanford Medicine has designated and required all contractors and subcontractors to designate the project site as the place of use of all materials used in the construction of the project. - Stanford Medicine has required all contractors and subcontractors to allocate the local sales and use taxes derived from their contracts directly to the City.
+- Stanford Medicine has obtained all permits and licenses necessary to maximize the City's allocation of construction use taxes derived from the project, including California Seller's Permits and Use Tax Direct Pay Permits. - Stanford Medicine has designated and required all contractors and subcontractors to designate the project site as the place of sale of all fixtures furnished or installed as part of the project. - Stanford Medicine has designated and required all contractors and subcontractors to designate the project site as the place of use of all materials used in the construction of the project. - Stanford Medicine has required all contractors and subcontractors to allocate the local sales and use taxes derived from their contracts directly to the City.
 Stanford Medicine has used best efforts to require contractors and subcontractors to complete and file any forms required by the State Board of Equalization to effect these designations. - Both Hospitals have obtained use tax direct pay permits from the State of California for their existing facilities in order to increase the City tax allocation for the Hospitals' purchases.
 The Hospitals will maintain the use tax direct pay permit for the life of the project. - Finally, Stanford Medicine has assisted the City in establishing and administering a Retail Sales and Use Tax Reporting District for the Renewal Project, to enable the City to track the generation, allocation, reporting and payment of sales and use taxes derived from the Project.